Lamasheg/stackoverflow_survey_2019/README.md

 For this project, I was interestested in using Stack Overflow data from 2019 to better understand:

-1. What are the distributions of females with respect to country, ethnicity, level of education, etc?
+1. What are the distributions of women with respect to country, ethnicity, level of education, etc. in 2019?
-2. What are the challenges that females are facing in tech field?
+2. What are the most popular types of development/languages among women in 2019?
-3. What does the data suggest of males and females in terms of salary and working hours?
+3. What does the data suggest of man and woman in terms of salary and working hours?
-4. What factors associat with high salary, eg. education level, major, etc.?
+4. What factors associate with high salary, eg. type of development, education level, etc.?
-5. Female with what skills receive the highest salary?
+5. Women with what skills receive the highest salary?

 ## File Descriptions <a name="files"></a>